imineev/helidon/messagingclient/messaging.md

 The Helidon Messaging Client also supports
 - the above three (listening, handling, publishing) combined forming the fundamentlas of event sourcing and CQRS
-- this combination using AQ in order to take advantage of atomicity provided via use of local transaction for all three operations
+- this combination using AQ in order to take advantage of atomicity provided via use of local transaction for all three channels
 - this combination also supporting Kafka, Debezium, etc.
 - event sourcing to facilitate Sagas